- The new construction building process in the Triangle

 - Builder meeting pre construction to go over plan

-- Site meeting with builder (sometimes at pre construction meeting)
+- Site new construction meeting with builder (sometimes at pre construction meeting)

 - Pre drywall builder meeting